 The remuneration payable to Directors is determined by the Company in the general meeting.
-During the preceding AGM of the Company held on the 21 July 2023, the general meeting set the maximum annual aggregate emoluments payable to the Directors of the Company and its subsidiary entities (the "Group") at €313,848.
-Despite the established threshold, the total sum disbursed as remuneration to the Directors of the Group amounted to €274,990 for 2023.
+During the preceding AGM of the Company held on the 29th April 2024 the general meeting set the maximum annual aggregate emoluments payable to the Directors of the Company and its subsidiary entities (the "Group") at € 313,848.
+The total sum disbursed as remuneration to the Directors of the Group in 2024 amounted to € 314,380 for 2024.

-REMUNERATION REPORT - continued

-Remuneration payable to Directors - continued
+REMUNERATION REPORT - continued Remuneration payable to Directors - continued were paid by the Group to the Directors during the financial year 2024:

-For the purposes of Appendix 12.1 of Chapter 12 of the CMR and Rule 8.A.5 of the Code of Principles of Good

-Corporate Governance (the "Code"), the following amounts were paid by the Group to the Directors during the financial year 2023:
+For the purposes of Appendix 12.1 of Chapter 12 of the CMR and Rule 8.A.5 of the Code of Principles of Good Corporate Governance (the "Code"), the following amounts

-Name of Directors Position Annual remuneration (Gross) Fixed Variable Share Option Total Mr Benjamin Muscat Chairman and Non-Executive, Independent Director €16,626 Nil Nil €16,626 Mr Charles Scerri Non-Executive Independent Director €14,000 Nil Nil €14,000 Dr Kevin Deguara Non-Executive Director €61,091 Nil Nil €61,091 Mr Ivan Calleja Executive Director €61,091 Nil Nil €61,091 Mr Joseph Pace Executive Director €61,091 Nil Nil €61,091 Mr Manuel Piscopo Executive Director €61,091 Nil Nil €61,091 receive their remuneration for directorship services rendered to the Group from The Convenience Shop (Management) Limited (C 87711) ("TCSM"), a fully-owned subsidiary entity of the Company.
+Name of Directors Position Annual remuneration (Gross) Variable Share Option Total Mr Benjamin Muscat Chairman and Non-Executive, Independent Director €7,777 Nil Nil €7,777 Mr Charles Scerri Chairman and Non-Executive Independent Director €18,668 Nil Nil €18,668 Dr Kevin Deguara Ex-Non-Executive Director €41,750 Nil Nil €41,750 Mr Ivan Calleja Executive Director €76,909 Nil Nil €76,909 Mr Joseph Pace Executive Director €76,909 Nil Nil €76,909 Mr Manuel Piscopo Executive Director €76,909 Nil Nil €76,909 Mr Patrick Hall Non-Executive Independent Director €7,000 Nil Nil €7,000 Mr Richard Saliba Non-Executive Independent Director €8,458 Nil Nil €8,458